diplomaticeditions/diplomaticeditions.github.io/markdown.md

 title: Lean markdown
 ---

-Documentation in ODE is formatted in lean markdown.
-(INSERT LINK HERE TO LEANMARKDOWN DEFINITION)
+Documentation in ODE is formatted in "[bland markdown](http://mcneill.io/bland-markdown/)."